puzzleshockk1/Pyscreen/README.md

 ## created by [@puzzle_shock1](https://replit.com/@puzzleshock1)

 ### Features:
-`screenshot:`Takes screenshot by file open trough discord webhook
+`screenshot:`Takes screenshot when someone runs the code and sends it to discord chat

 `ip:` Sends ip addres to chat trough webhook